Our NYC Hit-and-Run Accident Lawyer Can Help You Get Compensation if the Driver Who Hit You Fled the Scene.

 How Our Hit-and Run Attorney Proves Liability for the Accident

-To win your hit-and-run lawsuit, our lawyers will have to show that the defendant in the case was negligent, at fault for your injuries, and therefore liable for the accident.
+To win your hit-and-run lawsuit, our car accident lawyers will have to show that the defendant in the case was negligent, at fault for your injuries, and therefore liable for the accident.
 There is a legal obligation, or duty of care, for responsible people to act in a way that does not harm others, or they may be held liable.

 The following are necessary elements to prove liability: